gvwilson/codebender/03_gst/index.md

     -   Deny the conflict
     -   Try to formulate precise rules in advance
 -   Two kinds of knowledge [[Scott 1998](b:Scott1998)]
-    -   *Techne*: hard-and-fast rules, often derived from first principles
+    -   [*Techne*](g:techne): hard-and-fast rules, often derived from first principles
-    -   *Metis*: "can be acquired only by long practice at similar but rarely identical tasks [and] requires constant adaptation to changing circumstances."
+    -   [*Metis*](g:metis): "can be acquired only by long practice at similar but rarely identical tasks [and] requires constant adaptation to changing circumstances."
-    -   Scientists and programmers want *techne*; organizational change requires *metis*
+    -   Scientists and programmers want techne; organizational change requires metis

 <div class="exercise" markdown="1">